btf-org/flank/README.md

 # Quickstart

-Install Flank, go to the website, and you'll find it comes with a simple web scraper
+1. Install Flank
+2. Go to the website
+3. Click on "Quickstarts"

 #### Mac
 ```bash